 Religion, Trade, & Warfare in Mesoamerica

 The drink – which was generally made out of ground and roasted cacao beans, chilli, vanilla, other spices, sometimes maize, and very rarely honey, before being frothed up – was bitter and invigorating.
 Forget a night-time cup of cocoa: this was a drink for warriors.
 And I mean that quite literally: Montezuma II, the last Aztec emperor, ruled that only warriors could drink it.
-(Although traditionally, the International Cocoa Organization reports that the Aztecs would also drink it at weddings.)
+(Under previous rulers, however, Aztecs would also drink it at weddings.)

-The Olmecs, one of the region’s earliest civilisations, have no written history but traces of cacao have been found in their pots.
+The Olmecs, one of the region’s earliest civilisations, have no written history but traces of cacao have been found in the pots they left behind .
 Later, the Smithsonian Mag reports that Mayans used the drink as “a sacred food, sign of prestige, social centerpiece, and cultural touchstone”.

 Carol Off traces the Mayan relationship between cacao, gods, and blood in Bitter Chocolate: Investigating The Dark Side of The World’s Most Seductive Sweet, explaining how gods were depicted with cacao pods and even sprinkling their own blood on the cacao harvest.